 A kayak operator on nearby Bligh Island offers rentals, tours and accommodations.
 A number of commercial kayak operators in the area and on Vancouver Island also offer services to the park.

 Nootka Sound is one of the more popular saltwater sports fishing destinations on the west coast of Vancouver Island.
-There are opportunities to catch chinook, coho, chum and pink salmon and a variety of rockfish in these waters.
+There are opportunities to catch chinook, Coho, chum and pink salmon and a variety of rockfish in these waters.
 Numerous float lodges and camps in Nootka Sound offer fishing and eco-tourism opportunities.

 Fishing is permitted as per provincial and federal fishing regulations.
 All anglers should check the current regulations issued by Fisheries and Oceans Canada prior to fishing.
-Anyone fishing or angling in British Columbia must have an appropriate licence.

 Visitors to Nootka Sound are likely to spot a variety of marine life, including gray whales, killer whales, seals, sea lions and sea otters, as well as waterfowl, bald eagles, black bears, wolves and deer.